tarakanbg/vatsim_online/README.md

 * Station attribute `departure` is now renamed to `origin`
 * UTF-8 is now enforced for all local caching and file/string manipulations, the original Vatsim data is re-encoded
+* Station ATIS is now cleaned of invalid and obscure characters
 * Improved documentation

 ## Contributing